AnyChart/docs.anychart.com/Gantt_Chart/Event_Listeners.md

 ## Default Events

-When you click on a row or move the mouse over the row, there are some default actions take place.
+When you click on a row or move the mouse over the row, there are some default actions taking place.

 Events are dispatched in the following order on every click: